1970 Women's World Cup: Memorials

 Tournament memorabilia was collected at an exhibition in Pessione di Chieri (Turin) from June to August 2019.

 Later tournaments

-The tournament was followed by the 1971 Women's World Cup in Mexico, and the series of five Mundialito tournaments from 1981–1988 in Japan and Italy, before the 1988 FIFA Women's Invitation Tournament and 1991 FIFA Women's World Cup, both in China.
+The tournament was followed by the 1971 Women's World Cup in Mexico, and the series of five Mundialito tournaments from 1981 to 1988 in Japan and Italy, before the 1988 FIFA Women's Invitation Tournament and 1991 FIFA Women's World Cup, both in China.